Goin' Whole Hog: What You Need To Know To Roast A Hog Or Suckling Pig

 Before you start operating on the patient, fire up your pit and get it up to 250°F and stabilized.
 Start the fire by crumpling at least six sheets of newspaper and placing them in the bottom of the wheelbarrow or grill.
 Squirt some cooking oil on them, not charcoal fluid.
 Dump one 18 pound bag of charcoal on top and light the newspaper in several locations.

 I recommend charcoal briquets because they ignite easily, burn steadily, and they are consistent batch to batch.
-Read more about your fuel options in my article on the Zen of charcoal.
+Read more about your fuel options in my article on the Science of charcoal.

 When they are covered in a thin layer of ash, shovel them off to the side of the pit, but never under the space where the hog will lie.
 You want to cook this baby with convection heat flowing up and around it rather than under it.
 Put a few extra coals in the four corners so the hams and shoulders get a bit more heat.